Scotland’s first Presidium.

 What started as survival of the fittest resulted in genetic changes that make the foreshore of North Ronaldsay and the ancient breed of sheep inseparable for their very survival.
 They adapted to the point where anything other than a primarily seaweed diet harms them.
 They are highly efficient at absorbing nutrients from the kelp and are quite salt tolerant.
 They have to extract trace elements such as copper more effectively than modern breeds as their access to copper in their diet is limited.
 This means they are vulnerable to copper poisoning if fed on a grass diet for any length of time.

-Their flavour is superb and spicy, their meat dark and a touch gamey – totally unique and a very seasonal product although of course it freezes well.
+Their flavour is superb and spicy, their meat dark and gamey – totally unique and a very seasonal product although of course it freezes well.
 North Ronaldsay Mutton is championed by Billy Muir.

 There are currently 12 North Ronaldsay Sheep Crofters, collaborating on tasks to tackle intense seasonal activities, such as the gathering in of sheep.
 It is important to support each other – such is the way of island life.
 Sheep play a major part because it takes the whole island to round them up.